Greg Hurst: Career

 Following a trial with Everton, Hurst signed for St Johnstone in September 2015.
 He moved on loan to East Fife in 2017, having played as a trialist against his parent club during a pre-season friendly.
 He was then loaned to Forfar Athletic in January 2018, and back to Berwick Rangers in September 2018.

 Hurst left St Johnstone permanently in January 2019, signing for Stenhousemuir.
 He moved to American side Chattanooga Red Wolves in August 2019.

 On 22 January 2021, Hurst moved to USL League One side Union Omaha.
 He led Omaha in scoring en route to winning the 2021 USL League One championship final.

 Hurst moved to USL Championship club Phoenix Rising FC on 17 January 2022.

-On 2 December 2022, Hurst was transferred from to New Mexico United for the 2023 season, in exchange for an international roster spot.
+On 2 December 2022, Hurst was transferred to New Mexico United for the 2023 season, in exchange for an international roster spot.